juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-57.md

 - Fairie: Conjure Woodland Beings (no pixies)
 - Madness: Temporary madness

 We now march towards the ziggurat.
-We have the stuff they’re expecting, so we don’t think they will kill us.
+We have the stuff they're expecting, so we don't think they will kill us.